 You can get a ticket for transporting an open container of alcohol in California.
 Many drivers wonder if a cup is an open container.
 Technically, cups that hold any form of alcohol are considered open containers in California.
-This may apply even if the cup is currently empty.
+This distinction may apply even if the cup is currently empty.

 Defining an Open Container in California

-- Opened and then closed again.
+- Open and then closed again

-- Sealed if the seal was broken.
+- Sealed if the seal was broken

-- Consumed partially or completely.
+- Consumed partially or completely

-This means that a cup could be considered an open container.
+Under this definition, a cup could be considered an open container.
 You may get a ticket even if you are holding a cup of alcohol that you drank completely before getting stopped by a police officer.